ARMENIA – Center (Yerevan, Ararat, Kotayk, Aragatsotn, Armavir)

 Erebuni was founded by Urartian King Argishti I (r. ca. 785–753 BC) in 782 BC.
 It was built on top of a hill called Arin Berd overlooking the Aras River Valley to serve as a military stronghold to protect the kingdom’s northern borders.
 Similar to other Urartian cities of the time, it was built on a triangular plan on top of a hill with 10-to-12-metre high ramparts of basalt, tuff, wood and adobe.
 Behind them, a grand palace, a colonnaded royal assembly hall, a temple dedicated to Khaldi, a citadel were central and inner walls richly decorated with murals and other wall paintings, displaying religious and secular scenes.

 Successive Urartian kings made Erebuni their place of residence during their military campaigns against northern invaders and continued construction work to build up the fortress defences.
-Kings Sarduri II and Rusa I also utilized Erebuni as a staging site for new campaigns of conquest directed towards the north.
+Kings Sarduri II and Rusa I also utilized Erebuni as a staging site for new campaigns of conquest directed toward the north.
 In the early sixth century the Urartian state, under constant foreign invasion, collapsed.

 Despite numerous invasions by successive foreign powers, the city was never truly abandoned and was continually inhabited over the following centuries, eventually branching out to become the city of Yerevan.

 Erebuni Museum.
-At the base of the fortress (now only foundation walls), the interesting artifacts are several rhytons (metal drinking horns with the head of a horse and other animals), lovely polished pots, stone water pipes, 1,500 litre jars for wine and stones with cuneiform writing.
+At the base of the fortress (now only foundation walls), the interesting artifacts are several rhytons (metal drinking horns with the head of a horse and other animals), lovely polished pots, stone water pipes, 1,500-litre jars for wine and stones with cuneiform writing.
 1000 AMD

 The archaeological site of the city of Dvin.
 A tentative WHS (25/08/1995)